ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 The IBM management ESG is a dedicated NSX edge services cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
 It isn't intended for traffic traversal of any component that is not deployed and managed by vCenter Server automation.

 The management ESG provides a communication path between services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}}.
-The graphic illustrates this for vCenter Server.
+The graphic illustrates the communication for vCenter Server.

 ![Management edge communications on vCenter Server](../../images/mgmtvmcommunication.svg "Management edge communications on vCenter Server"){: caption="Figure 2.
 Management edge communications on vCenter Server" caption-side="bottom"}